 - Q: What are the treatment options?

 - A: Treatment typically depends on the underlying cause of the compression.
 Some patients are able to control their symptoms through conservative methods, such as periods of rest, hot and cold compression, medications and physical therapy.
 Other patients may require an operation to decompress their spinal cord.

 - A: Your doctor may refer you to a specialist for a surgical consultation if a full course of conservative treatment doesn’t bring the relief you need for normal, comfortable activity.
 Traditional open spine surgery to treat myelopathy is seen as a highly invasive form of treatment due to the large incision, overnight hospitalization and long, sometimes painful, recovery period involved.

 At Laser Spine Institute, we can help you determine if surgery is an appropriate treatment for your myelopathy.
 We perform minimally invasive spine surgery that is an alternative to traditional open spine procedures, offering our patients less risk of complication and a shorter recovery time in comparison.^

-For a no-cost MRI review* to determine if you are a potential candidate for one of our procedures, reach out to our dedicated team of Spine Care Consultants today.
+For a no-cost MRI review* to determine if you are a potential candidate for one of our procedures, reach out to our dedicated team of Patient Empowerment Consultants today.